Azure-Samples/app-templates-microservices-integration/README.md

 # Red Dog Demo: Azure Container Apps, Azure App Service, Azure Functions, and Azure API Management

 This repository leverages the [Reddog codebase](https://github.com/Azure/reddog-code) and the [Reddog Container Apps](https://github.com/Azure/reddog-containerapps) bicep modules.
-It was created to help users deploy a comprehensive, microservice-based sample application to [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/), [Azure App Service](https://azure.microsoft.com/en-us/products/app-service/), [Azure Functions](https://azure.microsoft.com/en-us/products/functions/), and [Azure API Management](https://azure.microsoft.com/en-us/products/api-management/).
+It was created to help users deploy a comprehensive, microservice-based sample application to [Azure Container Apps](https://azure.microsoft.com/services/container-apps/), [Azure App Service](https://azure.microsoft.com/products/app-service/), [Azure Functions](https://azure.microsoft.com/products/functions/), and [Azure API Management](https://azure.microsoft.com/products/api-management/).

 ## Features

 This project framework provides the following features:

-* UI is hosted in [Azure App Service](https://azure.microsoft.com/en-us/products/app-service/), a fully managed service for creating enterprise-ready web and mobile apps for any platform or device quickly and easily with built-in infrastructure maintenance, security patching, and scaling.
+- The User Interface (UI) is hosted in [Azure App Service](https://azure.microsoft.com/products/app-service/), a fully managed service for creating enterprise-ready web and mobile apps for any platform or device quickly and easily with built-in infrastructure maintenance, security patching, and scaling.
-* Virtual Customers are hosted in [Azure Functions](https://azure.microsoft.com/en-us/products/functions/), a serverless computing service for creating event-driven, scalable serverless applications in .NET, Node.js, Python, Java, or PowerShell.
+- Virtual Customers are hosted in [Azure Functions](https://azure.microsoft.com/products/functions/), a serverless computing service for creating event-driven, scalable serverless applications in .NET, Node.js, Python, Java, or PowerShell.
-* The rest of the micro services are hosted in [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/), a fully managed, serverless container service used to build and deploy modern apps at scale.
+- The rest of the micro services are hosted in [Azure Container Apps](https://azure.microsoft.com/services/container-apps/), a fully managed, serverless container service used to build and deploy modern apps at scale.
 In this solution, you're hosting all 10 microservices on Azure Container Apps and deploying them into a single Container App environment.
 This environment acts as a secure boundary around the system.
-* Integration between the UI, Virtual Customers, and Container Apps is handled by [API Management](https://azure.microsoft.com/en-us/products/api-management/), a hybrid, multicloud management platform for APIs across all environments.
+- Integration between the UI, Virtual Customers, and Container Apps is handled by [API Management](https://azure.microsoft.com/products/api-management/), a hybrid, multicloud management platform for APIs across all environments.

 ## Architecture